Ledrunning/githubvue/README.md

 # Simple web client for GitHub.

-The application is in under construction.
+The application is under construction.

 ## Project setup
 ```